 Tbilisi (Georgia): 9-10 May 2020.
 2nd International Conference on Terminology – Heritage and Modernity

-Marseille (France): 11-16 May 2020.
+Marseille (France): 13-15 May 2020 (Main Conference), 11-16 May 2020 (Workshops & Tutorials).
 LREC 2020 – European Language Resources Association.
 The aim of LREC is to provide an overview of the state-of-the-art, explore new R&D directions and emerging trends, exchange information regarding LRs and their applications, evaluation methodologies and tools, ongoing and planned activities, industrial uses and needs, requirements coming from the e-society, both with respect to policy issues and to technological and organisational ones.